DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 1. Do you want the console to connect to the internet after PPPwn?
-Only for co,patible Pi's which are connected to your home wifi network
+Only for compatible Pi's which are connected to your home Wi-Fi network
-Chosing **Y** for this option you will not be turning off the pi after a succsfull pwn run otherwise choose **N**
+Chosing **Y** for this option means you will not be turning off the pi after a succsfull pwn run otherwise choose **N**
 ![-](imgs/Q1.JPG)
-2. Do you want the pi to shutdown after pwn success
+2. Do you want the Pi to shutdown after pwn success
-Choose yes if you do not want to connect the ps4 to the internet using a wifi compatible pi
-Are you using a usb to ethernet adapter for the console connection
+Choose yes if you do not want to connect the PS4 to the internet using a Wi-Fi compatible Pi Are you using a usb to ethernet adapter for the console connection
 If you are using a Pi with no ethernet port choose **Y** if not then **N**
 ![-](imgs/Q2.JPG)
-3. Are you using a usb to ethernet port(for Pi's with no ethernet port) choose **Y** if you are using a usb o ethernet adapter **N** if you are using ethernet
+3. Are you using a usb to ethernet adapter
+For Pi's with no ethernet port choose **Y** or **N** if you are using ethernet
 ![-](imgs/Q3.JPG)
 4. Do you want to use the old python version of pppwn, It is much slower
 Choose **N** :/
 ![-](imgs/Q4.JPG)
 5. Would you like to change the firmware version being used, the default is 11.00
-The only other compaible firmware at the time of writing is 9.00 so type in 9.00 if that is the firmware you are using
+The only other compaible firmware at the time of writing is 9.00 so choose **Y** and type in 9.00 if that is the firmware you are using or simply choose **N** if you are on 11.00
 ![-](imgs/Q5.JPG)
-Would you like to change the pi lan interface, the default is eth0
+6.Would you like to change the pi lan interface, the default is eth0
 For Pi's with ethernet choose **N**
 ![-](imgs/Q6.JPG)
+The Pi will then reboot

+# Setting up the PS4 internet connection
+On your PS4
+1.Go to *Settings* and then *Network*